manolina-13/ProjectIdeas_TIH_ISI/README.md

-# Unsupervised Learning with PCA and KMeans on Wine & MNIST Datasets
+# Unsupervised Learning with PCA and KMeans on MNIST and Wine Datasets

 This project demonstrates the application of **unsupervised learning** techniques — specifically **dimensionality reduction** using **Principal Component Analysis (PCA)** and **clustering** with the **K-Means algorithm** — on two benchmark datasets: